winnieftw/Weather-App/README.md

 wind speeds, and more.

 ### History/Favorites(GET)
-app.get("/history",...)<br>
+- app.get("/history",...)
-Displays cards of the recent search history. <br>
+- Displays cards of the recent search history.
-Each card has displays the city, high and low temperatures, and an icon regarding the conditions.
+- Each card has displays the city, high and low temperatures, and an icon regarding the conditions.

 ### NOTE
 - There are some limitations to this application.